The department continues to be the recipient of generous donations for a variety of purposes. We list below

 a way as to aid in recruitment of top students but not necessarily expecting the students to

-(for four years) James A. Moore major entrance scholarship as well as a $15,000 per year
+James A. Moore major entrance scholarship (good for four years) as well as a $15,000 per year

-(for two years) James A. Moore Memorial scholarship for a top student in Math Honours combined
+James A. Moore Memorial scholarship (good for two years) for a top student in Math Honours combined

-with Chemistry, Physics or Biology.
+with Chemistry, Physics or Biology and which was awarded twice.
 James Moore passed away in 2003 and his wife Donna-Mae Moore

 directed this donation to UBC.
 James Moore was an Honours Mathematics and Chemistry graduate from